hmarkus/asp-counting-planning/README.md

 The key to this program is the counting/solving script used.
 There are a few options inside the codebase:
-- `LPCNT`: simple counting script to count number of ground actions.
-Outputs with `+` sign indicate a lower bound.
+- `LPCNT`: Simple counting script to count number of ground actions.
+Outputs with `+` Sign indicate a lower bound.
-- `LPGRND`: grounding via solving (see Corrêa et al. 2023).
+- `LPGRND`: Grounding via solving (see Corrêa et al. ICAPS 2023).
 But note that this script *does not output the model by default*.
-This is on purpose, because some of the instances in the benchmark produce more than 10 GiB.
+This is on purpose because some of the instances in the tested benchmark produce files larger than 10 GiB.
-- `LPGRND_IO`: same as `LPGRND` but outputting all ground actions. *Be very careful to not produce very large files even in seemingly small examples.*
+- `LPGRND_IO`: Same as `LPGRND` but outputting all ground actions. *Be careful to not produce very large files.*

 There are some extra options that one can optionally turn on: